dsa-2/docs/protocol/Header-Structure.md

 * Request ID (reqId): 4 bytes

-The sequence ID is use to assemble multi-part messages.
-Sequence numbering starts from 0.

 ## Dynamic structure

 The dynamic part of the header can contain the following data, formatted as key/value pairs.
 The key is 1 byte long.